 “No it isn’t, Laura.
 Curt has a broken arm.
 Don pushed him over the edge so his arm broke, and it hadn’t ever broken before but he sure realized when it happened.
 When it heals he’ll still have his arm and he’ll always have those healed up breaks in his bones.
 And if someone asks him fifty years from now if he ever had a broken arm he’ll say yes.
 It just took something to make him realize it happened.

-“Now, Curt might have been born gay like being born with his brown eyes, but he didn’t know it until something, like his broken arm, happened to him and pushed him over that edge that made him realize that he’s gay.
+“Now, Curt might have been born gay like being born with his gray eyes, but he didn’t know it until something, like his broken arm, happened to him and pushed him over that edge that made him realize that he’s gay.
 And if someone asks him fifty years from now if he’s gay he’ll say yes.
 It just took something to make him realize it happened.”

 “Alright, I’ll play along.
 And, Thomas, what was that something that made him realize that he’s gay?”